swindon-rs/swindon/docs/config/main.rst

    you should bump up a file descriptor limit to something larger than this value + number of potential proxy/backend connections.

+.. opt:: pipeline-depth

+   (default ``2``) Accept maximum N in-flight requests for each HTTP connection.
+Pipelined requests improve performance of your service but also expose it to DoS attacks.

+   The possible DoS attack vector is: client can send multiple requests and they will be forwarded to backends regardless of whether previous ones are read from client.
+Which effectively means that active requests can be up to ``max-connections × pipeline-depth``.

 .. opt:: debug-routing

    Enable ``X-Swindon-*`` headers in responses to debug routes chosen for